huangjjatr/AIE-TransReID/README.md

 jupyter notebook Duke_AIE_SIE.ipynb
 (after open the notebook in a browser, run all the cells)
 ```
-You may also test each trained model with different attribute information embedding strength by using *test.py* with the settings the same in training.
+You may also test each trained model with different attribute information embedding strength by using *test.py* with the settings the same as those in training.

 To evaluate performance with attribute information dropouts, run *test.sh* with a command line parameter 'm' first and then 'd' to generated evaluating log files.
 ```bash